Code-Institute-Submissions/Milestone-Project-112/README.md

 ### Deploying

-I created my Milestone project using the GitPod environment and pushing it to Github after compelting each section, this made sure that my project had good version control in place incase I needed to change some of the work.
-To creat a live version of my project for people to view I did the following:
+I created my Milestone project using the GitPod environment and pushing it to Github after completing each section, this made sure that my project had good version control in place in case I needed to change some of the work.
+To create a live version of my project for people to view I did the following:

 * Went to my Milestone Project repository on GitHub
 * Went to settings and scrolled down to GitHub Pages